Clean Water

 2. Bring Clean Water To People and Communities That Need It

-For as long as humans have been around, we’ve been working out ways to get hold of clean water, so some of these techniques are quite ancient and they need a bit of help from modern technologyWhen knowledge from science is used to improve things.
+For as long as humans have been around, we’ve been working out ways to get hold of clean water, so some of these techniques are quite ancient and they need a bit of help from modern technology.

 Wells

-A well is a hole drilled in the ground that goes below the water tableThe level below which the ground is filled with water.
-The depth of the water table varies depending on location..
+A well is a hole drilled in the ground that goes below the water table.
 Underground water is a very useful source of water because it is usually clean and safe, and, unlike seawater, it isn’t salty.

 Wells have been used since the Neolithic era (7,000-10,000BC) and are so effective that they are still one of our first-choice water sources today.
 Instead of using buckets on ropes, which can be contaminated by mud and dirty hands, pumps are now used.
 Building a well is expensive – it costs a stonking £9,000 – so charities need your support to raise the funds!